Billing and Settlement Plan (BSP)

-A truly worldwide system: at the close of 2014, there were BSP operations in 181 countries and territories.
-The system currently serves 400 participating airlines with an on-time settlement rate of 99.98%.
-In 2014, IATA's BSP processed $255.7 billion.
+A truly worldwide system: there are BSP operations in some 180 countries and territories.
+The system currently serves approximately 400 participating airlines with an on-time settlement rate of 100%.
+In 2016, IATA's BSP processed $219.0 billion.

 Benefits of a BSP

 - Agents issue one sales report and remit one amount to a central point